apache/dubbo-website/content/en/blog/users/pingan.md

 These capabilities can meet basic migration tasks.
 However, from our current status concerning the need for a smooth migration, the observability of migration traffic, and gray and controllable procedures, there still seems to be some distance.
 Yet while sorting out Dubbo3’s capabilities, we found relatively simple extension solutions.
 Thus, a general outline of the overall migration方案 is established.

-# 4 Design of Upgrade & Migration方案
+# 4 Design of Upgrade & Migration

-The design of the方案 focuses on "smooth and controllable."
+The design of the focuses on "smooth and controllable."
 Based on the new architecture of Dubbo3, the current migration方案 schematic is being validated as follows:

 ![pingan](/imgs/v3/users/pingan-8.png)